Check out the courses we offer

 • Safeguarding concerns are dealt with promptly, appropriately and reported in a secure and responsible way to all relevant agencies.

-• Steps are taken to escalate or alert those able to protect clients and/or other children at risk from harm and minimise the risk of abuse.
+• Steps are taken to escalate or alert those able to protect patients and/or others at risk from harm and minimise risk of abuse.

-• Appropriate and proportionate measures are in place to protect from harm all those who work for them, or with them, or come into contact with them.
+• Appropriate and proportionate measures are in place to protect from harm all those who work with them, or come into contact with them.

-People aged 16 or over are entitled to consent to their own treatment.
-Children under the age of 16 can consent to their own treatment if they are believed to have enough intelligence, competence and understanding to fully appreciate what is involved in their treatment.
-This is known as being Gillick competent.
-Child psychologists may find it difficult to accept the client’s choices such as declining services or acting against advice about how to manage their safety.
+Child Psychologists may find it difficult to accept the patient’s choices such as declining services or acting against advice about how to manage their safety.
 They may be concerned that they are failing in their duty of care and that they could be found to be reckless or negligent.
 A duty of care is a requirement placed on an individual to exercise a reasonable standard of care while undertaking activities or omissions that could foreseeably harm others.
 However, duty of care also includes respecting the person’s wishes and protecting and respecting their rights.

 Understanding what abuse and neglect might look like and how to recognise warning signs is an important aspect of safeguarding.